 Substitutes: Quartz crystal is the best material for frequency-control oscillators and frequency filters in electronic circuits.
 Other materials, such as aluminum orthophosphate (the very rare mineral berlinite), langasite, lithium niobate, and lithium tantalate, which have larger piezoelectric coupling constants, have been studied and used.
-The cost competitiveness of these materials as opposed to cultured quartz crystal is dependent on the type of application the material is used for and the processing required.
+The cost competitiveness of these materials, as opposed to cultured quartz crystal, is dependent on the type of application the material is used for and the processing required.

-- Zero
+- Zero.

-&lt;sup>1Lascas is a nonelectronic-grade quartz used as a feedstock for growing cultured quartz crystal and for production of fused quartz.

-&lt;sup>2See Appendix B for definitions.
+Lascas is a nonelectronic-grade quartz used as a feedstock for growing cultured quartz crystal and for production of fused quartz.
+See Appendix B for definitions.